 With C, use the xmlrpc-c library.

-A server instance is represented by a virtual machine with the object hosting.vm.
-A hosting.vm object contains:
+A server instance is represented by a virtual machine object using the class VM.

-Gandi Hosting provides devices & servers instances management in the cloud.
+Gandi Hosting provides device and server instances management in the cloud.
 The main object is the virtual machine or VM (server instance).
 You can attach devices like disks and network interfaces to a VM.

 Note

-The Hosting API only manages devices & servers instances.
-Billing (resources management) is managed on the control panel (Gandi.net website).
-It means you must have enough resources to create a new VM instance or device, or you will have to add resources using your Gandi.net control panel.
+The Hosting API only manages devices and servers instances.
+Billing (credits management) is only managed on the control panel (Gandi.net website).

 >>> account = api.hosting.account.info(apikey)